venhrun-petro/one-click-hugo-cms/site/content/main/_index.md

     the right lifestyle for a new generation of people.
 We will call this new lifestyle “New Exist” (NE).

+    Movies, music, news are more and more consumed as one time stream from the cloud rather than buying and storing it on your PC or as a hard copy.
+Also Bikes, Cars are more and more used via sharing services rather than by owning one.
+The real estate market also undergoes this change.
+We see the meteoric rise of office coworking space company “WeWork”.
+The concept involves buying membership in a global network of offices, rather than buying or renting specific office.
+The concept also involves global network of members that interact with each other.
+We also see the efforts to make a start up in the area of residential real estate.
+For example a “WeWork” spin off “We live”.
+Roam.co However a lot is yet to be done in this field.
+We propose to create a new philosophy of residential real estate approach that promotes and enables a new concept of life in accordance with latest tendencies.
+To adjust the actual Real Estate project we must first define the right lifestyle for a new generation of people.
+We will call this new lifestyle “New Exist” (NE).

     LIving in center of big city.